-Rules of Procedure Table 1

-Chapter I. Introduction and Acknowledgements 1

-Chapter II.
-Moderator 1

-Election and Tenure

-Deputy Moderator

-Qualifications, Duties and Functions 2

-Powers and Their Exercise.

-Abusive Use of Parliamentary Procedure

-Disorderliness

-Parliamentary Order

-The Parliamentary Motion of Appeal

-The Moderator as Speaker and Voter 3 4

-Swearing Newly Elected Officials 4

-Chapter III.
-A Suggested Outline of Town Meeting 4

-Clerk

-Moderator

-Chapter IV I Inanimous Consent and State Law on Broadure 7

-Chapter IV.
-Unanimous Consent and State Law on Procedure

-Unanimous Consent

-State Law on Procedure /

-A Person May Not Speak Before Being Recognized All Persons Shall be Silent at the Moderator's Command /

-A Non-Voter May Not Speak Without Consent of Two-Thirds Present

-Challenge (to Moderator's Declaration of Outcome of a Vote) 7

-Chapter V. Recurring Issues 8

-Separation of Voters from Nonvoters 8

-Warrant Articles of No Legal Effect 9

-Negative Motions 9

-The Motion "to Pass Over" 9

-Amendments and the Concept of an Article's "Scope"

-"Capped" and "Open" Appropriation Articles

-Categorical Budget Article or Line Item Budget Article?
-The Source(s) of Money to be Voted 11 11

-Written Ballot Voting on Budget

-Amendment Procedure

-Ordinance Enactment and Amendment

-Majority Vote

-Two-Thirds Vote

-Elections by Majority; by Plurality 13

-Chapter VI.
-Voting Methods 14

-Voice Vote 14

-Show of Hands

-Standing Vote

-Division of the House
+Rules of Proce dure Table ii CHAPTER I: INTRODUCTION AND ACKNOWLEDGEMENTS 1 CHAPTER II: MODERATOR Election and Tenure Deputy Moderator Qualifications, Duties and Functions Powers and Their Exercise 1.
+Abusive use of parliamentary procedure.
+2. Disorderliness.
+3. Parliamentary order.
+4. The parliamentary motion of appeal.
+5. The moderator as speaker and voter.
+6. Swearing newly elected officials.
+2 3 3 3 CHAPTER III: A SUGGESTED OUTLINE OF TOWN MEETING 6 CHAPTER IV: UNANIMOUS CONSENT AND STATE LAW ON PROCEDURE Unanimous Consent State Law on Procedure 8 or9 or9 oters CHAPTER V: RECURRING ISSUES Separation of Voters from Non-voters Warrant Articles of No Legal Effect Negative Motions The Motion to "Pass over" Amendments and the Concept of an Article's "Scope" "Capped" and "Open" Appropriation Articles Categorical Budget Article or Line Item Budget Article?
+The Source(s) of Money to be Voted Written Ballot Voting on Budget Amendment Procedure Ordinance Enactment and Amendment Majority Vote Two-Thirds Vote Elections by Majority; by Plurality 10 11 12 13 14 14 15 15 CHAPTER VI: VOTING METHODS 17